ericwbailey/ericwbailey.website/source/published/equivalent-experience-can-cut-both-ways.md

 The area that occupies the main portion of the screenshot is what Google refers to as a “[knowledge panel](https://support.google.com/knowledgepanel/answer/9163198?hl=en).”
 It’s a space before the search results that tries to answer your search query with a mix of algorithmically-generated and manually-curated information.

 My instructor was telling me about some of the navigational muscle memory they had to re-learn based off of an update to the search result template’s underlying markup structure.
-This included adapting to the presence of knowledge panel content and its—ahem—unique decisions regarding underlying markup structure.
+This included adapting to the presence of knowledge panel content and its—ahem—unique decisions regarding underlying structure.

 To recontextualize this in more familiar terms: a person who uses a cursor to heavily make use of an interface gets used to anticipating where and what to click.
 A sudden visual update forces them to re-learn where to anticipate where UI will show up.